TLeonardUK/MicroBuild/README.md

 It aims to  fulfills the following requirements:

 + __Fast__ - Project files should never take a long time to generate.
-+ __No dependencies__ - Should be compilable off the bat on any standard C++ compiler, the project should also be able to be run from just the executable file on its own.
++ __No dependencies__ - Should be compilable off the bat on any standard C++ compiler, the project should also be capable of being distribued as a single dependency-less executable.
 + __Quick to setup__ - You should not have to dig into complex documents to setup simple projects.
 Just very simple ini-like files defining the properties required to build.
 + __Cross platform__ - Should be able to generate projects on any support platform for any other platform.